TEALSK12/2nd-semester-introduction-to-computer-science/README.md

 ## About this curriculum

 Welcome to the TEALS Intro to Computer Science Second Semester Curriculum.
 This curriculum is intended for use by TEALS classrooms teaching Introduction to Computer Science in a yearlong format.
 We expect that students have completed the content from the [1st semester course](https://tealsk12.github.io/introduction-to-computer-science/) prior to this curriculum.

-For TEALS schools in BC, Canada, please see [Aligning TEALS Python Teaching Resources with the BC Curriculum](CA_README.md).
+For schools in BC, Canada, please see [Aligning TEALS Python Teaching Resources with the BC Curriculum](CA_README.md).

-## Protected materials

-Protected content such as unit quizzes, quiz answer keys, project sample solutions are available to those with a TEALS Dashboard account.
-Please email info@tealsk12.org for access information.

 ## Associated Readings